Sales rep development never happens in a silo.

 One way to do this is to leverage UserGems for pipeline generation.
 UserGems tracks customer job changes — alerting you when an alumni customer switches to a new company.

 Ask reps to reach out to them about using your tool in their new organization as well.
-Since these customers have already used your company’s product in their previous role (and hopefully loved it) reps will find it easier to close these deals compared to reaching out to new accounts, which boosts their confidence.
+Since these customers already know your product, reps close these deals faster than cold outreach, which builds confidence.

 3. Give them a career progress map

-It’s also important to be clear and upfront about how sales reps can achieve career growth within your organization.
+Show reps exactly how they can advance their careers in your organization.
 You can do this by providing them with a career progress map that reflects the role they’re currently in and potential promotions from there.

 Kyle suggests your aim should be to create “A place where [reps] understand the next steps in their career, and how to actually get better.
 Their promotion path isn’t too ambiguous […] And they know how they can continue to progress their career.
 They’re not constantly wondering, what do I [do to] get promoted?
 What’s the next step?
 How do I make that happen?
 If you can put those things together, you’re going to have a fairly positive environment for reps to feel like they can have a successful career.”